 Josh Allen rallies Bills for 21-14 win over Dolphins.
 Buffalo secures No. 2 seed in AFC

+“So proud of our guys,” Allen continued.
+“They battled their tails off.
+The final couple of drives I felt we found a groove on the offensive side of the ball.
+The ball was coming out of my hands the best all year.”

-Allen made things difficult for the Bills with three turnovers in Miami territory, but he came through at the end to help Buffalo earn the No. 2 seed in the conference.
-The Bills, who didn’t clinch a playoff berth until Tennessee beat Jacksonville earlier Sunday, will host seventh-seeded Pittsburgh in the wild-card round on Sunday.
+Allen made things difficult with three turnovers in Miami territory, but he finished with 359 yards and two touchdown passes for the Bills, who didn’t clinch a playoff berth until Tennessee beat Jacksonville earlier Sunday.
+Buffalo will host seventh-seeded Pittsburgh in the wild-card round next Sunday.

-Buffalo was 5-5 in mid-November and faced long odds just to make the playoffs, but won five straight and six of seven to get in with plenty of momentum.
+The Bills were 5-5 in mid-November and faced long odds just to make the playoffs.
+They fired offensive coordinator Ken Dorsey after a Week 10 collapse against Denver.
+From there, they won six of seven — including five straight to close out the season.

-Miami, which made the postseason with its Week 16 win over Dallas, fell to the sixth seed and will play at AFC West champion Kansas City on Saturday night.
+Miami, which made the playoffs with its Week 16 win over Dallas, fell to the sixth seed and will play at AFC West champion Kansas City on Saturday night.

+“We’re going to have to come in tomorrow, we’re going to have to watch the film, see things we can get corrected and then move on,” quarterback Tua Tagovailoa said.
+“It’s a short week.
+We know that and it’s going to be a tough road game for us.”

-The Bills dominated time of possession and outgained Miami by nearly 200 yards, but Buffalo trailed 14-7 before Deonte Harty returned a punt 96 yards for a touchdown early in the fourth quarter.
+The Bills dominated time of possession and outgained Miami by nearly 200 yards, but offensive miscues in the first half stalled their momentum.
+Buffalo trailed 14-7 before Deonte Harty returned a punt 96 yards for a touchdown early in the fourth quarter.

+“I blacked out,” Harty said afterward.
+“I can’t tell you what happened.
+I’d just seen a crease.
+I hit it.
+And the next thing you know, I was free.”

-Allen finished 30 of 38 for 359 yards and two TDs.
-He was intercepted on back-to-back drives to open the game, and he squandered another scoring chance when he completed a pass to Ty Johnson short of the goal line at the end of the first half, allowing time to expire.
+Allen finished 30 of 38 and was intercepted on back-to-back drives to open the game.
+He squandered another scoring chance when he completed a pass to Ty Johnson short of the goal line at the end of the first half, allowing time to expire.

 Tagovailoa finished 17 of 27 for 173 yards with two interceptions.
 He had a 3-yard touchdown throw to Tyreek Hill in the second quarter and finished with an NFL-best 4,624 yards passing.
 Rookie running back De’Von Achane’s shifty 25-yard score in the second quarter put Miami ahead 7-0.